African Journal of Advanced Arts and Humanities

 https://journals.evonexpublishers.com/index.php/AJAAH

 <p>The <em><strong>African Journal of Advanced Arts and Humanities</strong></em> is a leading open-access journal that is multifaceted and publishes research from all areas of advanced arts and humanities.
 The journal which is a part of <a href="https://journals.evonexpublishers.com/" target="_blank" rel="noopener" data-saferedirecturl="https://www.google.com/url?q=https://journals.evonexpublishers.com/&source=gmail&ust=1676704343841000&usg=AOvVaw30MzUaXbkejC8quj9Ij110">Evonex Publishers</a> is strategically positioned to make research and knowledge easily accessible to everyone.
 As a result, authors gain significantly greater audiences and visibility for their works.
 The extensive and all-inclusive focus of the Research Journal in Advanced Arts and Humanities makes it possible for academics to explore related subject areas.</p>Evonex Publishersen-USAfrican Journal of Advanced Arts and Humanities3005-4540<p>This open-access article is distributed under a Creative Commons Attribution (CC-BY-NC-SA) license.</p> <p><strong>You are free to:</strong> Share — copy and redistribute the material in any medium or format.
 Adapt — remix, transform, and build upon the material for any purpose, even commercially.
 The licensor cannot revoke these freedoms as long as you follow the license terms. </p> <p><strong>Under the following terms:</strong> Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use. </p> <p><strong>No additional restrictions</strong> You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.</p>Conceptual Metaphor “THE EARTH IS MOTHER” in Vietnamese
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use. </p> <p><strong>No additional restrictions</strong> You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.</p>TOURISM AND ECONOMIC GROWTH NEXUS IN NIGERIA: IMPLICATION FOR ECONOMIC DIVERSIFICATION

 https://creativecommons.org/licenses/by-nc-sa/4.0